saracuriel/VP-Onboarding-Doc/level_1/properties/datasets.rst

 	* - **Publisher**
 	  - Pointer to the Organisation that published the resource.
 The range is foaf:Organisation
 	  - | dcterms:publisher
-	* - **Contact Point**
-	  - Pointer to a Contact Point, Range is vCard
-	  - | dcat:contactPoint
-	* - **Personal data**
+	* - **Personal Data**
 	  - Set to "true" if the resource onboarded to the Virtual Platform contains personal data, personal data meaning data related to identified or identifiable persons (as per GDPR definition), otherwise "false".
-Range is string.
 	  - | ejprd:personalData
-	* - **Population Coverage**
-	  - Gives an indication of the part of the population covered by this patient registry.
-This field must have 1 of the following values: "National", "International", "Regional" or "European".
-String
-	  - | ejprd:populationCoverage
 	* - **Language**
 	  - An ISO 639-1 two-letter code for the languages this patient registry is provided in.
 Example: en indicates that this patient registry is available in English.
 The range is an xsd:string.
 The ISO language codes can be found at:  https://id.loc.gov/vocabulary/iso639-1.html  and an example:  http://id.loc.gov/vocabulary/iso639-1/en
 	  - | dcterms:language
+	* - **Contact Point**
+	  - Pointer to a Contact Point, Range is vCard
+	  - | dcat:contactPoint

 **Recommended Properties**